mehrawbmh/MeXOrab/rules.md

 - End-of-round: show overlay for `ROUND_END_DISPLAY_MS` (2s) then stop the app and show Play.
 - Draw overlay shows “Game draw”; no confetti for draws.
 - Scoreboard credits exactly once per round (win or draw), including timeout wins.
+- Series: best-of 1/3/5; series scoreboard increments on round wins; resets automatically when either reaches the target.
+- Timer options: Off/5s/10s; when Off, show no countdown.
+- CPU modes: `human`, `cpu-easy` (random), `cpu-hard` (minimax); CPU plays as O with a small delay.
+- Sounds: enabled via toggle; must not break tests; in tests, `Audio` is stubbed.

 ## Coding Conventions
 - TypeScript strict mode; no `any` unless necessary and justified.